Even harder to fathom than the race itself is the amount of preparation that goes into ultramarathons...

 Even for some of the most dedicated runners, the idea of an ultra is still unimaginable.
 We talked to some of the world’s premier ultrarunners (and La Sportiva Mountain Running® ambassadors)—Jared Campbell, Pam Smith, Anton Krupicka, Luke Nelson, and Silke Koester—and asked them what it’s really like to run 100 miles.

 "I think anyone’s first 100-mile finish can’t help but be a transformative experience.
-It re-establishes what your limits are," says Boulder-based athlete Anton Krupicka, when asked what surprised him about his first ultra.
+It re-establishes what your limits are," says two-time Leadville 100 first place finisher Anton Krupicka, when asked what surprised him about his first ultra.

 Perhaps a better question to ask any ultramarathon veteran is why?
 Some athletes came to the sport inadvertently—like Luke Nelson, who famously ran his first marathon in 2006 on a bet, only to learn he was good at long distances.
 For others, like Silke Koester, who tackled the Ultra Trail Mount Fuji (UTMF), Ultra-Trail du Mont-Blanc (UTMB), and the Bighorn Mountain Wild and Scenic Trail Run in 2016, the progression from marathons to ultras was organic.